Regenerative braking: Races

 Automobile Club de l'Ouest, the organizer behind the annual 24 Hours of Le Mans event and the Le Mans Series, was "studying specific rules for LMP1 that will be equipped with a kinetic energy recovery system" in 2007.
 Peugeot was the first manufacturer to unveil a fully functioning LMP1 car in the form of the 908 HY at the 2008 Autosport 1000 km race at Silverstone.

 Civilian transport

 Bicycles

+On electric bicycles, regenerative braking can be used in principle.
+However, as of 2024 it is rarely used on bicycles, mainly because it requires a direct-drive hub motor (while many bicycles use a mid-drive motor which drives the chain), and because it cannot be combined with a freewheel mechanism.
+Also, the amount of energy regenerated is typically too low to be worthwhile.

 Regenerative braking is also possible on a non-electric bicycle.
 The United States Environmental Protection Agency, working with students from the University of Michigan, developed the hydraulic Regenerative Brake Launch Assist (RBLA).

-It is available on electric bicycles with direct-drive hub motors.

 Cars

-Many hybrid electric and fully electric vehicles employ regenerative braking in conjunction with friction braking, Regenerative braking systems are not able to fully emulate conventional brake function for drivers, but there are continuing advancements.
+Many hybrid electric and fully electric vehicles employ regenerative braking in conjunction with friction braking, Regenerative braking systems (RBS) are not able to fully emulate conventional brake function for drivers, but there are continuing advancements.
 The calibrations used to determine when energy will be regenerated and when friction braking is used to slow down the vehicle affects the way the driver feels the braking action.

+The RBS is a key mechanism for electric vehicles to obtain braking energy.
+This technology seriously affects the economy, emissions, safety and other functions of electric vehicles.
+By improving the RBS, the kinetic energy recovery rate of the vehicle can be significantly increased, and the driving stability of the vehicle can be improved.

+Streetcars/trams

+Power consumption is reduced by regenerative braking on streetcars (AE) or trams (CE) in Oranjestad, Aruba.
+Designed and built by TIG/m Modern Street Railways in Chatsworth, USA, the vehicles use hybrid/electric technology: they do not take their power from external sources such as overhead wires when running but are self-powered by lithium batteries augmented by hydrogen fuel cells.